4th05/athosmoraes/_masters/1-automatic-report-generation-2024.md

 ![outcome](/athosmoraes/images/masters/report.png)

 ## Future Work
-More than just saying what pathologies there are, we could say where they are, or at least show the regions with more probability of occurency of each one of them.
+Beyond simply identifying the pathologies present, we can indicate where they are located, or at least highlight the regions with the highest probability for each one.

-Using a Foundation Model called CONCH [here](https://github.com/mahmoodlab/CONCH), we can extract features from 256x256 patches across the entire WSI and then apply Zero-Shot classification to estimate the probability of each patch belonging to various classes of pathology.
-Finally, we generate heatmaps based on these probabilities for the most likely pathologies in a particular WSI, as shown in the figure below.
+Using a foundation model called CONCH ([here](https://github.com/mahmoodlab/CONCH)), we can extract features from 256x256 patches across the entire WSI and then apply zero-shot classification to estimate the probability of each patch belonging to various pathology classes.
+Finally, we can generate heatmaps based on these probabilities, highlighting the most likely pathologies within a given WSI, as shown in the figure below.

 ![outcome](/athosmoraes/images/masters/wsi_maps.png)

+With sufficient computational resources in the future, we can fine-tune their model to achieve more accurate results for our GTEx data and enhance our generated reports.

-Just a quick explanation: we are considering the cosine similarity between patch embeddings and text prompts containing pathology names.
-The heatmap represents this similarity between the image and the text prompt for a particular pathology, which we interpret as the probability of occurrence.
+Just to clarify: we are calculating the cosine similarity between patch embeddings and text prompts corresponding to pathology names.
+The heatmap visualizes this similarity, which we interpret as the probability of the pathology being present.